Perkedel/After-Church/Documents/Misc/ydkj-last-barre.md

 Or perhaps just the last with JOELwindows7, idk.

-Sponsor = 5 Second Smartphone.
-The Smartphone that only last 5 second upon activation setup, and then explode.
+~~Sponsor = 5 Second Smartphone.
+The Smartphone that only last 5 second upon activation setup, and then explode.~~

+Sponsor = 5 Second Tool.
+Tools that last only 5 second and no longer functions.
+Towel explode in 5 second.

+Info. exploding smartphone reminds Galaxy Note 7 that exploded couple years ago, not good!

 ## Begin